MATF-Software-Verification/2019_04_clang_static_analyzer_check/README.md

 ## Testing

-ShiftingChecker can be tested via `llvm-lit` by running:
+ShiftingChecker can be tested via `llvm-lit` and tests contained in `ShiftingCheckerTests` folder of this repository, by running:

 ```
-llvm-project/build/bin/llvm-lit <Absolute path to shifting-validation.c> -a
+llvm-project/build/bin/llvm-lit <Absolute path of a test> -a
 ```